RSS Morning Sitrep

 -

-Lows will remain in the 70s to lower 80s statewide.
+Lows will fall into the middle 70s to lower 80s across the state.

 -